Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

-As we fix the policies after training them, the cross entropy update gives us a better estimation as compared to the previous TD updates.
-To make $\beta_{\omega_{1 ...}}(s_t, a_t)$ unbiased, an equal number of probable termination and nontermination states are sampled for training.
+As we fix the policies after training them, the cross-entropy update gives us a better estimation as compared to the previous temporal difference updates.
+To make $\beta_{\omega_{1} \dots \omega_i}(s_t, a_t)$ unbiased, an equal number of probable termination and non-termination states are sampled for training.
 The major advantage of adopting nested termination functions is that we only need to modify the latest termination function to correctly reflect if a state is a termination state or not.
 That will then be used to determine the states in which the next new policy will be trained.
-Given a training set $\Omega$ of options, an option is chosen during execution according to the constraint given in Equation (\ref{eq:beta}).
-Algorithm \ref{alg:eval} explains this in further detail.
+Given a training set $\Omega$ of options, an option is chosen during execution according to the constraint given in (\ref{eq:beta}).

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

-We compare our approach on several navigation environments against the Soft Actor critic (SAC) \cite{haarnoja2018soft} and the Soft Option-Critic (SOC) \cite{lobo2019soft} algorithms.
-A detailed description of the environment, the network architectures, and the hyperparameters used can be found in the Appendix.
-A video demonstration is also provided in the supplementary materials.
+We compare our approach on several environments against the Soft Actor critic (SAC) \cite{haarnoja2018soft} and the Soft Option-Critic (SOC) \cite{lobo2019soft} algorithms.
+Each experimental plot has been plotted by taking the mean of 5 different experiments, and the corresponding bounds are given $\pm \text{std} /2$.